tlaanemaa/tinioc/README.md

 ### Container

 To facilitate the injection, we need a dependency injection container.
-This is also where our interfaces, ids, and implementations will be connected to each other.
+This is also where our interfaces, ids, and implementations will be connected.
 Here's an example of a container:

 ```ts
 // container.ts